 - In 1935, at the age of 53, he also started to write poetry.

-- He got married twice and had total four children from three different women.
+- He got married twice and had a total of four children from three different women.
 He also had many mistresses.

 - He died on April 8, 1973, at the age of 91.